 If you are a retired member, your address is maintained by CIBC Mellon.
 Information on changing your address can be found at cibcmellon.com/en/retiree-assistance/index.jsp#ir/change-of-address.

 Under Alberta pension legislation, the spouse is automatically entitled to the member’s pension benefit unless a prescribed spousal waiver (Pension Partner Waiver of Entitlement to a Death Benefit Before Pension Commencement in a Pension Plan) has been completed.
 If you get married, make sure you update your employer with your new name and address as applicable.
-You should also update your beneficiary information.
+You should also update your beneficiary information in the Plan Member Portal.
 If you die and no spousal waiver was filed with UAPP, your spouse automatically becomes your beneficiary.
 If your spouse dies before you, any remaining benefits will go to your beneficiary upon your death.

 Under Alberta pension legislation, the spouse is automatically entitled to the member’s pension benefit unless a prescribed spousal waiver has been completed.
-If you have divorced or separated from a common-law spouse while a member of UAPP, your pension could be split in accordance with the terms of a Matrimonial Property Order (MPO) because a pension is considered an asset of the marriage.
-It is very important that any MPO is filed with our office.
+If you have divorced or separated from a common-law spouse while a member of UAPP, your pension could be split in accordance with the terms of a Family Property Order (FPO) because a pension is considered an asset of the marriage.
+It is very important that any FPO is filed with our office.

 For more details, please review the “Division and Distribution of Pension Entitlement on Marriage Breakdown” document, available in the Publications section of our website, under Information Sheets.